 Lastly, Jesus is the Good Shepherd because no one can snatch His sheep out of His hand:

-Jesus never leaves nor forsakes His sheep; He always feeds, defends, protects and preserves His sheep.
+Jesus never leaves nor forsakes His sheep; He constantly feeds, defends, protects, and preserves His sheep.

 Jesus assures all His sheep, saying, “Lo, I am with you always, even to the end of the age.”
 (Matt.
 28:20 NKJV).

-Jesus affirms, “My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of My Father’s hand.”
+Jesus assures, “My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of My Father’s hand.”
 (John 10:29 NKJV).

-You are only vulnerable to the attack of the enemy when you willfully ignore the Good Shepherd’s voice and choose to follow a stranger (John 17:12).
+You are only vulnerable to the enemy’s attack when you willfully ignore the Good Shepherd’s voice and choose to follow a stranger (John 17:12).
 Therefore, stay in Jesus’ sheepfold, under His guidance and authority.

 Jesus said, “I am the door.
 If anyone enters by Me, he will be saved, and will go in and out and find pasture.
 The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly.”
 (NKJV).

 Prayer: My Dear Heavenly Father, thank You for setting Jesus Christ over me as my Good Shepherd.
-My Dear Holy Spirit, teach and help me daily to recognize, obey and follow the Lord’s voice, in Jesus’ name.
+My Dear Holy Spirit, teach and help me daily to recognize, obey and follow the voice of my Good Shepherd, in Jesus’ name.
 Amen.